benhhack/basic-keyword-extractor-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Just install and run the project.
-Note that it is still very early stages and so is quite messy.
+Note that it is still very early stages and so it is very basic.
+WIll slowly improve and maintain alongside my job search.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * Python: see [this article](https://realpython.com/installing-python/) on Python installation
+* Firefox/Google Chrome for testing (default is Firefox)

 ### Installation